HeartCareConnect/5CS024-MVP-Collaborative-Development/README.md

-In UK care homes, most of the deaths, occurred between 2.am to 8.am.
-So, to assist the caregivers,
-we create a system that can continuously monitoring the heart signal of the eldery.
+In UK care homes, most of the deaths, occurred between 2.am to 8.am. a period when caregivers may be prone to falling asleep… So, to assist the caregivers, we create a system that can continuously monitoring the heart signal of the eldery.